 Understanding the Charge of Assault Per Section 265 of the Criminal Code Including Available Defence Strategies

 The charge of assault, sometimes referred to as common assault as opposed to the charge of assault with a weapon, is still a serious charge that carries a potential for significant penalties.
-Accordingly, if you are charged with assault it is important to carefully review and select an appropriate defence strategy.
+If you are charged with assault, a carefully selected defence strategy should be undertaken along with a strong stance against the allegations.

 265 (1) A person commits an assault when

 (a) without the consent of another person, he applies force intentionally to that other person, directly or indirectly;

 (b) he attempts or threatens, by an act or a gesture, to apply force to another person, if he has, or causes that other person to believe on reasonable grounds that he has, present ability to effect his purpose; or

 (c) while openly wearing or carrying a weapon or an imitation thereof, he accosts or impedes another person or begs.

 (2) This section applies to all forms of assault, including sexual assault, sexual assault with a weapon, threats to a third party or causing bodily harm and aggravated sexual assault.